gammillweg/HGBExample1/README.md

 Repositories yet to be written (each build will build on the previous)

-TBD:  HGBExample2:  Will draw the hive; but do little else

 TBD:  HGBExample3:  Will translate the hive and change cell size (via a menu pick)

 TBD:  HGBExample4:  Will locate a cell and fill it with a color